 If you are a party to a civil litigation matter like a wrongful dismissal suit, your case will most likely settle before it proceeds to trial.
-In Ontario, the majority of legal cases settle before trial.
+In Ontario, employment lawyers state that the majority of legal cases settle before trial.
 In fact, recent statistics show the proportion of cases that settle to be as high as 95%.
 Accordingly, as imperfect as our legal system is, one thing that it has going for it is that it is built to facilitate settlement of cases in various intelligent ways.

 Rules of Civil Procedure